saveligulas/SeaBattleMicroservices/ReadMe.md

 ## Setup

+If there are issues with local imports of classes, then reload all maven projects.

 Open project in terminal and run: ```docker-compose up```

 If everything worked correctly you should have a running neo4j and redis instance running on the standard ports.